 Assistive listening devices

-When you are using assistive listening devices for television, there are several ways this can work.
+When you are using assistive listening devices for television, there are several options to choose from.
 Typically a microphone is plugged directly into the source to collect the sound without additional background noise.
 Then, the sound can travel directly to a hearing aid via a wireless connection or through a telecoil if a user has both a hearing aid and assistive listening device.

 Digital technology and hearing aids also help those who are hard of hearing watch television and understand clear speech.
 New advancements and innovations are constantly being introduced that allow individuals to specifically tailor their hearing aids to what they need.
-This especially helps when doing everyday activities like watching television, because some people will have more difficulty with things like hearing with background noise, tone and pitch.
+With this technology, doing everyday activities like watching television is easier, because these devices alleviate difficult tasks like hearing with background noise, tone and pitch.

 |An induction loop, or neckloop, is an excellent option for individuals who have trouble hearing sound when background noise is present.|